BBQonAThursday/BBQonAThursday.github.io/index.md

 jsarr:
 - js/menu-animation.js
 ---

-# Joel Gamble
+# I'm Joel Gamble

-## HTML &amp; CSS Specialist
+## Developer and Designer

-This is a culmination of my work on the web.
-I also keep some of my sandbox projects here where I like to test out new features and learn.
+This is a collection of my work on the web.
+Most of this is some sandbox projects that I bounce around working on whenever the mood strikes.

 My main focus is as a web design and developer, but I also do video editing from time to time.

+Lately, I've been mostly focused on expanding as a front-end developer.
+From a developer perspective, I've been drawn in to data visualization and manipulation which has lead me to using javascript in conjunction with CSS to build fun / interesting layouts and interfaces.
+I like the idea of seeing data visually and having as much control of it as possible.

+Aside from Javascript, I've been slowly learning Python as a means to streamline my workflows at my job as well as my daily life.
+More on this to come.

 ### Professionally, I'm a web designer at Springs Window Fashions.